CCSP: Overview of Domains [updated 2021]

 Cloud computing can be a valuable part of an organization’s business continuity/disaster recovery (BC/DR) strategy.
 This section involves developing and implementing a cloud BC/DR plan based on business requirements, risks, and overall BC/DR strategy.

 Domain 4: Cloud Application Security

 Data storage is not the only use of cloud computing.
-This domain of the exam evaluates the test-taker’s knowledge of application development for the cloud.
+This domain of the exam evaluates the test taker’s knowledge of application development for the cloud.

-Recognize the Need for Training and Awareness in Application Security
+Advocate Training and Awareness for Application Security

 Development for the cloud can be very different from development for on-premises systems.
 This section tests knowledge of some of the basics of cloud development and common pitfalls and vulnerabilities when developing cloud applications.

-Understand Cloud Software Assurance and Validation
+Apply Cloud Software Assurance and Validation

 Once an application is on the cloud, it may be subject to reduced oversight since it is not running on systems controlled by the organization.
-In this section of the exam, the test-taker is expected to demonstrate knowledge of techniques for ensuring that applications are secure before they are uploaded to the cloud like functional testing, security testing and the Cloud Secure Development Life Cycle.
+In this section of the exam, the test-taker is expected to demonstrate knowledge of techniques for ensuring that applications are secure before they are uploaded to the cloud-like functional testing, security testing and the Cloud Secure Development Life Cycle.

 Use Verified Secure Software

 Depending on the cloud computing environment used, a developer may not control the software packages and utilities available to their programs.
 This section discusses the principles of ensuring that developers only use approved APIs, appropriately manage the supply chain, and take community knowledge.